the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 * General
   * higher-order functions

 Again it makes sense to take a break.
 Internalize the learnings and apply them on your own.
 You can experiment with the source code you have written so far.
-Additionally you can read more in the official [documentation](https://facebook.github.io/react/docs/installation.html).

-You can find the source code in the [official repository](https://github.com/rwieruch/hackernews-client/tree/4.2).
+You can find the source code in the [official repository](https://github.com/the-road-to-learn-react/hackernews-client/tree/5.2).